Bestwood Village

 Bestwood Village is a village and civil parish in the Gedling district of Nottinghamshire.
+It is to the east of Hucknall and north of Bulwell.
+It is neighboured to the north by the village of Papplewick.
+It is also close to the Bestwood Park Estate which is in the City of Nottingham.

 Until 1 April 2018 it was part of the civil parish of Bestwood St. Albans.
 The population count was 2,223 at the 2021 census.
 A small part of the village falls within the Ashfield district council area.
 There have been several new housing estates built recently including the redevelopment of the former Bayles and Whylie factory site which was a former glue mill.

-It is to the east of Hucknall and north of Bulwell.
-It is neighboured to the north by the village of Papplewick.
-It is also close to the Bestwood Park Estate which is in the City of Nottingham.

-It was once a colliery village but is now considered a more affluent area of the Nottingham conurbation.

-Bestwood Mill Lakes are a park in the village, the lakes having been constructed from defunct water mills.